heyyoad/nagios-task/README.md

 * both script & node service are located in on my repo

 #### notes
-* not meant for production, just a simple poc
+* not meant for production of course, just a simple poc